-In an effort to stand out and add a personal spin to your resume, you may be tempted to include interests, hobbies, and other things that aren't directly related to your professional career.
+In an effort to stand out and add a personal spin to your resume, you may be tempted to include interests, hobbies, and other tidbits of information that aren't directly related to your career.

 As with any rule, there are always certain exceptions.
-If you have interests that tie in directly to your career and demonstrate that you bring value to the employer, go ahead and include them - just don't devote too much space as they're ultimately less valuable than professional experience.
+If you have interests that tie in directly to your career and demonstrate value you can bring to the employer, go ahead and include them - just don't devote too much space as they're ultimately going to be less valuable than professional experience.

-For example, if you're interested in landing a job in the non-profit sector and you spend some extra time volunteering for a local charity organization, devote a little bit of space to that, as it communicates passion and initiative.
+For example, if you're interested in landing a job in the non-profit sector and you spend some extra time volunteering for a local charity organization, go ahead and devote a couple lines to that.

 What can Final Draft Resumes do for you?

 We offer tailor-made resume, cover letter, and LinkedIn content development services designed to align with your unique mix of work history, skills, successes, and career goals.

 Check out the full suite of services we offer:

 Entry to midlevel professionals with less than 10 years of experience